Phone Free FAQ

 Because I have failed to resist the power of the phone many times before (and because why not, life is short) I do it wearing Phone Free Commute high vis.
 The social commitment has worked - I don’t look at my phone at all on the commute.

-After a month, I declared victory over the phone.
+After a month, I declared victory (of sorts) over the phone.
 It has improved my life massively.

 What is Substack?